 He was initially treated at the District Headquarters Hospital in Bannu and later taken to Peshawar.
 He was sent home in two weeks after the wound was treated.
 The devastated family oscillated between mourning the loss of his limbs and being grateful that he was still alive.

 Abdullah is one of scores of children, some as young as three years old, who have fallen prey to the remnants of war and the dirty tactics of militants.
+On January 6, 2021 the newest example was reported from Peshawar of two children killed when the hand grenade they were playing with exploded Wednesday morning.
 These explosives are littered across Khyber Pakhtunkhwa and former Fata.
 In May 2017, for example, a girl and her mother were killed when children accidentally pulled the pin of a grenade in Upper Dir.
 The children had found the live grenade on the street and brought it home believing that it was a toy.
 The latest reported incident took place in Mohmand on Sept 20, when five siblings were injured when playing with what they thought was a toy in a scrap heap.
 They were between 3 and 13 years old.

 “They use cars, planes and thermoses.
 The kids don’t know what is in it.
 They pick them up and mess with them.
 And this is when the damage is done,” says Ziauddin, the deputy in-charge of the Bomb Disposal Unit in Lakki Marwat.